Are you having trouble at work due to anxiety or stress? You’re not alone.

 What if you don't have a good relationship with your manager?

 Is a work-related issue such as a poor relationship with your boss affecting your mental health?
 Then speaking to your manager may be very difficult for you.
-If that’s your situation, Dr. Mikail suggests you talk to a colleague, particularly someone senior who has a good relationship with your boss.
+If that’s your situation, Dr. Mikail suggests talking to someone who has a good relationship with your boss.
+It would be ideal if this person is in a more senior role.

 “Call someone who you trust, who – ideally – has a good relationship with your manager,” he says.
 “They may have insights on how to best speak to your manager and can perhaps help facilitate the conversation.”

 Speaking up at work, particularly when you don’t feel your best, takes courage.
-It’s an important step in helping yourself and perhaps even helping others.
+But it’s an important step in helping yourself and perhaps even helping others.